fedgut/Dog-care-services-API/README.md

 #### To see the details of a Service

-Once you have seen the list of all services, choose and and type in the id in place of the *:id* too see its details.
+Once you have seen the list of all services, choose and and replace the service id in *:id* too see its details.

 ```bash
 $ http :3000/service/:id